hyperreality/devopsblog/_posts/2023-03-28-games-for-learning-linux.md

 ---
 layout: post
-title: Games for Learning Linux and the Command Line
+title: 5 Games for Learning Linux and the Command Line
 ---

-This post is a survey of existing games people have made for quickly picking up GNU/Linux-centric command line knowledge.

 The command line presents an interactive environment which can be adapted to games quite easily.
 A lot of old-school text adventure games like Zork and MUDs were based on the command line.
-This post focusses rather on games which teach you OS skills in the process of playing.
+This post focusses rather on games which teach you GNU/Linux-centric command line knowledge in the process of playing.

 ## OverTheWire Bandit (2012?)